 Bits of healthful information to easily incorporate into your life…

-Your sciatic nerves, one on each side of your body, begin at your low back and travel downward through your hips, butt and legs ending at the end…your feet.
-Sciatica refers to the pain that radiates along your sciatic nerve.
+Your sciatic nerves, one on each side of your body, begin at your low, low back.
+They travel downward through your hips, butt and legs ending at your feet.
+Sciatica refers to the pain that can radiate along your sciatic nerve.
 The symptoms include pain, numbness, tingling and/or weakness.

 Sciatica may be caused by several different conditions, almost all of which cause the pain by compressing that nerve.
 It is always wise to get an accurate diagnosis from a medical professional to determine the cause of your pain.
 Information found here is not meant to take the place of treatment recommended by your doctor.